-- 1.if the existing subbase material is not a processed crushed stone (e.g. mixed ones and twos), or a material equivalent to NYS DOT subbase course (see Section 304 of NYS DOT Standard Specifications); - 2. if the existing subbase layer on the road or parking lot reconstruction project is less than 6 inches in depth; and - 3. if the road or parking lot reconstruction involves the complete removal of the subbase layer or disturbance of the bottom 6 inches of the subbase layer (less than 6 inches of subbase would remain after removal of pavement/concrete).
+1.if the existing subbase material is not a processed crushed stone (e.g. mixed ones and twos), or a material equivalent to NYS DOT subbase course (see Section 304 of NYS DOT Standard Specifications);

+2. if the existing subbase layer on the road or parking lot reconstruction project is less than 6 inches in depth; and base layer or disturbance of the bottom 6 inches of the subbase layer (less than 6 inches of subbase would remain after removal of pavement/ concrete).